Resocio/netlify-plugin-resoc/README.md

 ## Deploy to Netlify

-Your app is ready to be deployed to Netlify!
+That's all!
+Your app is ready to be deployed to Netlify.